2i2c-org/team-compass/hr/compensation.md

 Benefits are offered by {term}`Code for Science and Society`.
 They are offered via [TriNet](https://www.trinet.com/) as described in [the CS&S employee handbook](https://drive.google.com/file/d/1anHo8P09gjGLnUfGj2ceSDxvJTYwMeS1/view?usp=sharing).

+## Rationale

+Below is a brief rationale for a few major aspects of our compensation strategy.
+We believe that these practices allow 2i2c to hire competitively, equitably, and successfully.

+- We want to set salaries that are very competitive for tech-focused non-profits of a similar size.
+- We also want to hire competitively for the tech industry, while recognizing that we do not have the same access to capital because we are a non-profit.
+- We believe in equal pay for equal work.
+We don’t believe that a team member's ability to support the mission of 2i2c is impacted by their ability to negotiate a better salary.
+We also don’t think it is impacted by external factors like geographical location or cost of living.
+- We believe in transparency and openness when it comes to our salaries, in order to balance the amount of information on both sides of the hiring equation.